hootyhoot/hootyhoot.github.io/_pages/about.md

 ---

-I'm Mikhail; current CS student at The University of Nottingham and aviation geek (also a big computer nerd).
+I'm Mikhail; a CS student at The University of Nottingham and aviation geek (also a big computer nerd).

 I am always looking for new challenges: whether it's hackathons, making personal projects, or contributing to open-source! :D